Whyzanet/WhyzaGC/README.md

 This project is about adding a wireless Feather Huzzah ESP8266 or ESP32 and OLED screen to the MightOhm Gieger Kit which is a self assembed Gieger Counter linked below.

+It is recommend to read all of this document before commencing the project.

 ## Features:

 Adafruit Feather Huzzah ESP8266 and ESP32 v2 support, OLED display, Li-Po battery